 Constantly inspired and driven on by Neil’s memory we as a foundation wanted to keep his memory alive in as many ways as possible.
-The Neil Jaffrey Award will be an annual award of support to a child in need, living in Aberdeen.
+The Neil Jaffrey Local Child in Need Award was born in 2015 and has since enabled us to fund raise over £25,000 to support children in need, living in Aberdeenshire.
 Although our focus is to provide support and create opportunities for kids in Kenya, it is very important that we also make as big of difference as possible at home too.

 The recipient of the Neil Jaffrey Award 2015 was a family who have inspired so many people around them with their love and determination to support their son, who was born three years ago with quadriplegic cerebral palsy.
 Seeing the way they faced challenges together, researched the condition and worked tirelessly to ensure their son has the best possible care has been a huge inspiration to us and it is a great pleasure to be able to support them.

-Matthew James Dyer is 4 years old and not able to sit up unaided.
-He is completely immobile and will always be a wheelchair user.
+Matthew James Dyer, who at the time was 4 years old, is not able to sit up unaided, he is completely immobile and will always be a wheelchair user.
 His cerebral palsy affects his co-ordination, his ability to communicate, his vision, and his ability to move and support his own body.
 This in turn can lead to various health complications, including problems with his hips and spine.